TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/4_FunctionalProgramming.md

 - **Booleans**
   - `BooleanSupplier` is a separate type.
 It has one method to implement: `boolean getAsBoolean()`

-#### Working with Advanced Stream Pipeline Concepts#
+#### Working with Advanced Stream Pipeline Concepts

 - **Linking Streams with Underlying DataTypes**
   - Remember that streams are lazily evaluated.
 Hence if you create a Stream from a List that contains two elements.
 Then add an element to the list, and **only then** start using the stream, then the list will contain 3 elements!
+Meaning that Streams are kind of like a "view" on the given collection.
 - **Working with checked exceptions**
   - The Supplier interface does not allow checked exceptions.
 There are two approaches to get around this problem.
   - a) Turn it into unchecked exceptions.